naacl-org/naacl-2021-website/README.md

 It's currently using the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).

-You can test this website locally on OS X as follows:
+You can test this website locally on macOS as follows:

 1. Install bundler: `sudo gem install bundler`.
 Make sure you have Ruby and Bundler versions > 2.4.
 2. Check out this repository.